 The Role of Normalization Layers.
 Normalization layers, such as LayerNorm and BatchNorm, are commonly used instead of the $1/\sqrt{L}$ -scaling in residual architectures.
 In Fig. 2, we repeat the learning rate transfer experiment with BatchNorm placed after the convolutional layer.
-In Fig. B.4 we repeat the same experiment with LayerNorm.
-In both cases, while it is known that the presence of normalization layers certainly helps the trainability of the model at larger depth (Daneshmand et al., 2021; Joudaki et al., 2023), we observe that the $1/\sqrt{L}$ -scaled version exhibits a more consistent transfer across both width and depth.
+In Fig. C.4 we repeat the same experiment with LayerNorm.
+In both cases, while it is known that the presence of normalization layers certainly helps the trainability of the model at larger depth [13, 30], we observe that the $1/\sqrt{L}$ -scaled version exhibits a more consistent transfer across both width and depth.

 Empirical Verification on Vision Transformers with Adam.
-Despite our theory being primarily on (S)GD-based training, we empirically test whether the transfer results can be extended to Vision Transformers (ViTs) trained with μ P-parameterized Adam optimizer (Yang et al., 2021).
-In particular, we consider Pre-LN Transformers (Xiong et al., 2020), and adapt it to our setting by scaling all the residual branches by $1/\sqrt{L}$ (as in Noci et al. (2022)), and make the architecture compatible with the μ P framework of Yang et al. (2021) (see Appendix A.3 for details).
+We empirically test whether the transfer results can be extended to Vision Transformers (ViTs) trained with μ P-parameterized Adam optimizer [55].
+In particular, we consider Pre-LN Transformers [53], and adapt it to our setting by scaling all the residual branches by $1/\sqrt{L}$ (as in [43]), and make the architecture compatible with the μ P framework of [55] (see Appendix B.3 for details).
 We test the variants both with and without LayerNorm.
 Results for 20 epochs training with the Tiny ImageNet dataset are shown in Fig. 3 (a-c), where we also see a good transfer across all the settings.
-The observation of a good transfer with depth for Pre-LN Transformers was empirically observed for translation tasks in Yang et al. (2021).
-Here, we additionally notice that while the performance benefits of Pre-LN Transformers saturates at large depth, the models with $1/\sqrt{L}$ -scaling exhibits a more consistent improvement with depth.
-Finally, in Fig. 3(e-f) we successfully test scaling the learning rate transfer experiment of $1/\sqrt{L}$ -scaled ViTs (without LayerNorm) to ImageNet (see Appendix B for ImageNet experiments with ResNets).

 Other Hyperparameters and Learning Rate Schedules also Transfer.
-Given the standard practice of using learning rate schedulers in optimizing Transformers (Dosovitskiy et al., 2020; Touvron et al.), we show that linear warm-up (Fig 3(a-c)), optionally followed by a cosine decay (Fig 3(d)) also transfer consistently.
-Finally, in Figure 4, we plot the learning dynamics for momentum, weight decay, and the feature learning rate γ_0 , which interpolates between the kernel and feature learning regimes (Bordelon & Pehlevan, 2022b).
-Despite the usual correct transfer, we highlight the consistency of the dynamics, in the sense that learning curves with the same hyperparameter but different depths are remarkably similar, especially at the beginning of training.
+Given the standard practice of using learning rate schedulers in optimizing Transformers [14, 51], we show that linear warm-up (Fig 3(a-c)), optionally followed by a cosine decay (Fig 3(c)) also transfer consistently.
+Finally, in Figure C.9, we plot the learning dynamics for momentum, weight decay, and the feature learning rate γ_0 , which interpolates between the kernel and feature learning regimes [6].